-In addition, for every 1,000 foot in elevation gain, there normally is a drop of four degrees in temperature.
-Hypothermia can occur at temperatures as high as the mid 50’s and the opposite is a concern as well, heat exhaustion and possibly heat stroke.
-Plenty of fluids, sunscreen (the higher you go, the higher the ultra-violet ray exposure becomes, even on cloudy days) and outdoor specific clothing worn in layers, is strongly encouraged.
-During the summer months, weather conditions can change rather quickly and afternoon thunderstorms are common.
-These can be potentially fatal to anyone going above tree line in exposed areas.
-These ingredients may sound like a recipe for disaster but when considering hiking up a mountain there are proven strategies resulting in rewarding and fun adventures.
+In addition, for every 1,000 feet in elevation gain, there normally is a drop of four degrees in temperature.
+Hypothermia can occur at temperatures as high as the mid-50s, and the opposite is a concern as well, heat exhaustion and possibly heat stroke.
+Plenty of fluids, sunscreen (the higher you go, the higher the ultra-violet ray exposure becomes, even on cloudy days), and outdoor specific clothing worn in layers is strongly encouraged.
+During the summer months, weather conditions can change rather quickly, and afternoon thunderstorms are common.
+These can be potentially fatal to anyone going above the tree line in exposed areas.
+These ingredients may sound like a recipe for disaster, but when considering hiking up a mountain, there are proven strategies resulting in rewarding and fun adventures.

 Nearly all hikers take the Barr Trail from the trailhead in Manitou Springs just west of Colorado Springs.
-It is a scenic trail maintained by the US Forest Service and volunteer groups, and is just over 13 miles in length.
-The Barr Trail has been around for over 100 years and originally built by Fred Barr.
-The Forest Service rates the trail as more difficult due to the long sustained grade (up to 11% in a few areas) with a 7,800 foot elevation gain.
+It is a scenic trail maintained by the US Forest Service and volunteer groups and is just over 13 miles in length.
+The Barr Trail has been around for over 100 years and was originally built by Fred Barr.
+The Forest Service rates the trail as more difficult due to the long sustained grade (up to 11% in a few areas) with a 7,800-foot elevation gain.

 The trail does have many attributes that make it safe.
 For one, parts of the trail get a lot of use, especially the first three miles from the Manitou Springs trailhead.
 Many residents of Manitou and Colorado Springs use the trail as part of their exercise routine.
 Not just a few, but a countless number on good weather days.
 This is both good news and bad news for hikers making the trek up to the summit.

-The good news is that those first three miles of trail, you are not alone and if something were to happen (like a sprained ankle or other malady) there will be plenty of people available to stop and hopefully provide assistance.
-The bad news is that the vast majority of these persons are returning to the trailhead because they have done the “Incline,” (more on that just ahead) and they are often running.
-This three-mile stretch of trail is one of the steeper sections, not very wide and contains a lot of switchbacks.
+The good news is that those first three miles of trail, you are not alone, and if something were to happen (like a sprained ankle or another malady), there would be plenty of people available to stop and hopefully provide assistance.
+The bad news is that the vast majority of these persons are returning to the trailhead because they have done the “incline” (more on that just ahead), and they are often running.
+This three-mile stretch of trail is one of the steeper sections, not very wide, and contains a lot of switchbacks.
 As a result, you need to be careful as the potential for hiker/runner conflicts is elevated*.

 According to the non-profit Visit Colorado Springs (VCO), the “Incline” is a series of 2,744 steps (defined by large railroad ties) and gains nearly 2,000 feet of elevation over less than 1 mile.
-The average grade is 45% with sections up to 68%.
+The average grade is 45%, with sections up to 68%.
 It’s not for the faint of heart, but people from all walks (or climbs) of life have successfully conquered it.
 It is, perhaps, the most unique and challenging trail in the country, attracting runners, military, Olympic athletes, and hiking enthusiasts from around the world.
 More than anything, the Manitou Incline is famous for dishing out a tough workout.
-For more info visit https://www.visitcos.com/things-to-do/outdoors/manitou-incline-near-colorado-springs-colorado/.
+For more info, visit this site.

 From the beginning, as you progress up the trail, you gain altitude rather quickly.
-Again, the first three miles contains a lot of switchbacks.
+Again, the first three miles contain a lot of switchbacks.
 After that, you are likely to encounter others that are trail running, conditioning, or practicing for the annual Pikes Peak Marathon.
-Beyond mile three, the grade of the trail is a lot less steep with fewer switchbacks.
-In addition, if you are using a very safe approach to summiting over two or more days, you are half way to mile six and Barr Camp, the halfway point to the peak.
+Beyond mile three, the grade of the trail is a lot less steep, with fewer switchbacks.
+In addition, if you are using a very safe approach to summiting over two or more days, you are halfway to mile six and Barr Camp, the halfway point to the peak.

-At 10,200 feet, Barr Camp is not only America’s highest hiking cabin, it is a cute little collection of rustic, remote buildings.
-It is open year round and features clean composting toilets, picnic tables, inside seating, and for purchase, snacks, hot drinks and merchandise.
+At 10,200 feet, Barr Camp is not only America’s highest hiking cabin; it is a cute little collection of rustic, remote buildings.
+It is open year-round and features clean composting toilets, picnic tables, inside seating, and for purchase, snacks, hot drinks, and merchandise.
 Plus, one can overnight, various accommodations are available.
-There is the Main Cabin bunkhouse which features hostel style lodging where individual bunks can be rented, the Upper Cabin contains bunkbeds for up to 12 people, or the LEAN-TO Shelter (which we rented).
-The LEAN-TO is enclosed on three sides, is elevated off the ground and has a four-inch foam mattress.
-The last option, is bring your own tent camping.
-All overnight reservations include an all you can eat breakfast!
-Check out their website at https://barrcamp.com/.
+There is the Main Cabin bunkhouse which features hostel-style lodging where individual bunks can be rented; the Upper Cabin contains bunk beds for up to 12 people, or the LEAN-TO Shelter (which we rented).
+The LEAN-TO is enclosed on three sides, is elevated off the ground, and has a four-inch foam mattress.
+The last option is bring your own tent camping.
+All overnight reservations include an all-you-can-eat breakfast!
+Check out their website.

 One of the LEAN-TOs available for rent.